ryankiros/layer-norm/README.md

 The attentive reader experiment makes use of the repository from Tim Cooijmans et al [here](https://github.com/cooijmanstim/Attentive_reader/tree/bn).
 To train an attentive reader model:

 * Clone the above repository and obtain the data (more details to follow)
+* Add the layer norm function to layers.py in codes/att_reader/layers.py
 * Add the *lnlstm_layer* and *param_init_lnlstm* functions to layers.py in codes/att_reader/layers.py
 * Add 'lnlstm': ('param_init_lnlstm', 'lnlstm_layer'), to layers
 * Follow the instructions for training a new model and replace the argument --unit_type lstm with --unit_type lnlstm